tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Do cherry trees need a second tree for pollination?

-Most sweet cherry varieties do need a compatible second cultivar that blooms at the same time for cross-pollination and good yields.
-A few, like ‘Stella’ and ‘Lapins’, are self-fertile but still tend to crop better with a partner tree.
-Many tart cherries are self-fruitful, yet they also benefit from nearby pollinators and other cherry trees in the area.
+Most sweet cherry varieties require cross-pollination from another compatible cultivar that blooms at the same time.
+A few varieties, such as ‘Stella’ and ‘Lapins’, are self-fertile but still tend to produce heavier crops when paired with another tree.
+Many tart cherries are self-fruitful, though they also benefit from nearby pollinators and additional cherry trees.
+Learn more in the ecology of cherry blossoms.

 How many chill hours do cherry trees require?